 - Daily Scrum : A system for planning, tracking and managing projects using Scrum for forecasting, sprint planning, and continuous review.

-Vibe’s Whiteboard is an excellent collaboration tool that can enhance the development and visualization of each iteration with an interactive digital smart board .
+Vibe’s Board is an excellent collaboration tool that can enhance the development and visualization of each iteration with an interactive digital whiteboard .
 The whiteboard allows you to create engaging discussions, track tasks and goals, and store brainstorming sessions with searchable data.

 Agile planning focuses on end-user satisfaction